UrosNikolic95/Graph-isomorphism/README.md

 and that will give false result that claims that graphs are different when they are not.
 For solving this problem is used step "Breaking symmetry"

-2.Breaking symmetry
+## 2. Breaking symmetry

-2.1.Find marker that repeat itself.
+2.1.
+Find marker that repeat itself.

-2.2.Take one node with that marker and change it, while keeping old marker on other nodes.
+2.2.
+Take one node with that marker and change it, while keeping old marker on other nodes.

-2.3.Propagate the change.
+2.3.
+Propagate the change.

-2.3.1.Make tuplets for each node.
+2.3.1.
+Make tuplets for each node.

-2.3.1.1.Take all neighbors of a node.
+2.3.1.1.
+Take all neighbors of a node.

-2.3.1.2.Put their markers in list.
+2.3.1.2.
+Put their markers in list.

-2.3.1.3.Sort list. (because order might vary from case to case) 2.3.2.Substitute tuplets with markers.(\*1) Those markers are new markers for nodes.
+2.3.1.3.
+Sort list. (because order might vary from case to case)

+2.3.2.
+Substitute tuplets with markers.(\*1) Those markers are new markers for nodes.

-2.3.3.Repeat this process until reaches all nodes.
+2.3.3.
+Repeat this process until reaches all nodes.
 Number of repetitions is equivalent with largest distance, which is at worst case n.

-2.2.Check whether has copies of the same marker, if it has repeat 2.1., if it doesn’t job is done.
+2.2.
+Check whether has copies of the same marker, if it has repeat 2.1., if it doesn’t job is done.
 Number of repetitions is less than number of nodes.